Germany Schulz: University of Detroit

 In December 1922, Schulz was hired as head football coach at the University of Detroit.
 Shortly after his appointment, Schulz announced that he was looking for "eleven raving maniacs" to fill out his team, a phrase that was picked up in wire service reports around the country.
 He noted: "You can't beat eleven raving maniacs with football heads".
 In September 1923, the press reported that Schulz suffered a shoulder injury while demonstrating proper tackling technique on a tackling "dummy".
 After going 39–7 in the five seasons before Schulz took over, the Detroit team fell to 4–3–2 in 1923.
-In January 1924, the University announced that it would not renew Schulz's contract, and Schulz announced his "permanent retirement from football coaching".
+In January 1924, the university announced that it would not renew Schulz's contract, and Schulz announced his "permanent retirement from football coaching".

 Later life

-Schulz worked in the insurance business, including as a state agent for an insurance company in Michigan, from 1924 until his death in 1951.
+Schulz worked in the insurance business, including as a state agent for The Medical Protective Company in Michigan, from 1924 until his death in 1951.
 After retiring from football in the early 1920s, Schulz led a private life, and little has been written about the last 30 years of his life.
-At the time of the 1930 United States Census, Schulz was living in Grand Rapids, Michigan, with his wife, Emilie V. Schulz (age 35), his mother-in-law, Emilie V. Sabovian (age 82), and his sister-in-law, Louise Sabovian.
+At the time of the 1930 United States census, Schulz was living in Grand Rapids, Michigan, with his wife, Emilie V. Schulz (age 35), his mother-in-law, Emilie V. Sabovian (age 82), and his sister-in-law, Louise Sabovian.
 His occupation was listed in the 1930 Census as an insurance salesman.

 Schulz died in 1951, less than two weeks after being selected as the center on the All-Time All-American Team.
 Schulz had undergone an operation for a "malignant ulcer of the stomach" in February 1951 and suffered a relapse in April.
 He died at Detroit's Henry Ford Hospital at age 67.